By Leonard Grape

 As the last item from our list, you need to highlight what makes your product healthy.
 You can include healthy descriptors like plant-based, organic, gluten-free, sugar-free, among others.
 Another way to do this is by highlighting its functional benefit, vitamins composition, and power ingredients.

 iWon Organics uses this tactic on their packaging given that their main product positioning is an organic protein snack.

-Aside from the word organics on their brand name, they also included a USDA organic stamp to reinforce credibility and they have descriptors like plant-based, baked, and good source of fiber, all pointing out why it is a healthy snack.
+Aside from the word organics on their brand name, they also included a USDA organic stamp to reinforce credibility and they have descriptors like plant-based, baked, and good source of fiber, all pointing out why it is a better-for-you snack.
 They close it up with a brand blurb that reinforces the brand benefit of winning on nutrition.

 While these are helpful tactics, ultimately, you should play around with your brand and leverage your brand character to create a packaging design that is artful, unique, and authentic to your product.
-Our team at The Vineyard particularly love the design that Greenomic has for their healthy hairday pasta.
+Our team at The Vineyard particularly love the design that Greenomic has for their better-for-you hairday pasta.